ghattas360/CrossPlatformCLI/README.md

 # CrossPlatformCLI
-Custom Command Line Interface (CLI) for IT &amp; System Engineers 🚀 This is a modular and extensible command-line tool designed for IT professionals and system engineers.
+Custom Command Line Interface (CLI) for IT & System Engineers 🚀 This is a modular and extensible command-line tool designed for IT professionals and system engineers.
 It allows you to execute useful system commands on both Windows and Linux, such as checking disk space, retrieving IP information, listing running processes, and more...